When you’re trying to grow search visibility, use the tactics that make discovery and indexing easier—not just “more keywords.”

 Step 1: Review the structure of your pages

-Look at a sitemap template and figure out how your pages would be displayed on the table.
+Skim a sitemap template and imagine how your pages would be laid out visually—home at the top, then key sections, then supporting pages.

 website sitemap template